MiMoText/roman18/README.md

 French

 ## Structure of the repository
-* Archiv: here we store files which were generated as intermediate.
+* Archiv: here we store files which were generated as intermediate for our digitization pipeline with OCR4all.
-* OCR4all_output: this folder is needed for our OCR4all digitization pipeline.
-The subfolders are used to organize a manual correction pipeline.
 * Python-Scripts: the scripts folder contains python scripts needed for corpus creation
 * Schemas: current versions of the ELTeC schema in RELAX NG are available from this repository
 * XML-TEI: our corpus of french novels 1751-1800 in XML/TEI and metadata are stored here